-ACADEMIC SUPPORT SERVICES

-Academic Support Services are available to all AUArts students free of charge, and without the need for registration or disclosure of any conditions or disabilities.
+ACADEMIC SUPPORT SERVICES Academic Support Services are available to all AUArts students free of charge, and without the need for registration or disclosure of any conditions or disabilities.
 No documentation is required to access academic support services.
 These services may be accessed at any time by all students.

-ACADEMIC ADVISING

-Academic advisors provide support for course selection and degree planning.
-Advisors also help students navigate the academic calendar to understand major and minor requirements, along with the options available to students to meet those requirements.
+ACADEMIC ADVISING Academic advisors provide support for course selection and degree planning.
+Advisors also help students navigate the academic calendar to understand their program requirements, along with the options available to students to meet those requirements.
 Other reasons students might meet with an advisor can include discussing processes such as grade appeals, taking courses at other institutions, and leaves of absence.
 If students are unsure of who to contact, Advisors can refer them to the appropriate University service or office.
 Email advising@auarts.ca to connect with one of our advising team.

-COUNSELLING

-The AUArts Counsellor is a licensed registered health care professional and operates under the scope and legislation of the professional code of conduct and ethics.
+COUNSELLING The AUArts Counsellor is a licensed registered health care professional and operates under the scope and legislation of the professional code of conduct and ethics.
 Sessions are confidential and free of charge.
-AUArts like most post-secondary institutions operates a brief-therapy model.

-- Counselling is offered in person or remotely through MS Teams. - Email counselling@auarts.ca with your name, phone number, student ID number, delivery preference (video or in-person) and two booking options that work for you (i.e., Tuesdays 9 a.m. to 12 p.m. and Fridays 1 to 3 p.m.). - Location: Room 300 (Main Mall Level outside Student Services Hub) - It may take a few days to respond to your request

-For urgent/crisis situations

-Any AUArts community member experiencing an urgent mental health issue or who has concerns about their own or another's safety should contact the following:

-- Call 911 if the situation is an emergency involving clear and imminent risk of harm to yourself or others. - Call Campus Security at 403.680.1451 if the situation occurs on campus.
+AUArts like most post-secondary institutions operates a brief-therapy model. - Counselling is offered in person or remotely through MS Teams. - Email counselling@auarts.ca with your name, phone number, student ID number, delivery preference (video or in-person) and two booking options that work for you (i.e., Tuesdays 9 a.m. to 12 p.m. and Fridays 1 to 3 p.m.). - Location: Room 300 (Main Mall Level outside Student Services Hub) - It may take a few days to respond to your request For urgent/crisis situations Any AUArts community member experiencing an urgent mental health issue or who has concerns about their own or another's safety should contact the following: - Call 911 if the situation is an emergency involving clear and imminent risk of harm to yourself or others. - Call Campus Security at 403.680.1451 if the situation occurs on campus.
 Staff will ensure the safety of those involved and determine if other resources are needed. - Call Calgary Distress Centre at 403.266.4357 or 9-8-8 if the situation is urgent but does not involve imminent risk of harm.

-TUTORING AND WRITING CENTRE

-Learning Strategies

-A Learning Strategies Advisor is available to support all students interested in finding ways to improve their working methods and alleviate stress.

-- Strategies for common struggles students face including: time management, studying, reading, notetaking and organization. - Meetings may take place online or in-person. - Email tutoring@auarts.ca for more information about meeting with the Learning Strategies Advisor.

-Tutoring and Writing Support

-Tutors are available to support students with all writing related to your academic career.
-This service is provided for free to all students enrolled at AUArts.

-- The Tutoring and Writing Centre (TWC) can support with writing such as: essays, bibliographies, scholarship applications, artist statements, research papers, grant proposals, and artist CVs. - The TWC also hosts study groups, workshops, and other educational programs throughout the year. - Meetings may take place online or in-person. - Email tutoring@auarts.ca for more information about using these services.
+LODGEPOLE CENTER The Lodgepole Center (room 375) is the gathering place for Indigenous teachings and supports.
+All members of AUArts are welcome to visit the Lodgepole Center, and our events and programs are open to all AUArts students, faculty, and staff to observe or participate.
+Programs include: - Community events - Peer mentorship program - · Indigenous art exhibitions - Knowledge Keeper program - Culturally guided talking circles - Indigenous artistic workshops - Indigenous Collective meetups - Indigenous ceremony TUTORING AND WRITING CENTRE Learning Strategies A Learning Strategies Advisor is available to support all students interested in finding ways to improve their working methods and alleviate stress. - Strategies for common struggles students face including: time management, studying, reading, notetaking and organization. - Meetings may take place online or in-person. - Email tutoring@auarts.ca or drop into room 435 for more information about meeting with the Learning Strategies Advisor.
+Tutoring and Writing Support Tutors are available to support students with all writing related to your academic career.
+This service is provided for free to all students enrolled at AUArts. - The Tutoring and Writing Centre (TWC) can support with writing such as: essays, bibliographies, scholarship applications, artist statements, research papers, grant proposals, and artist CVs. - The TWC also hosts study groups, workshops, and other educational programs throughout the year. - Meetings may take place online or in-person. - Email tutoring@auarts.ca or drop into room 435 for more information about using these services.

-academic 2024-2025 calendar Undergraduate